alex-wap/algorithms/Prep/README.md

 * How to check if string contains only digits? (digits.js)
 * How to count number of vowels and consonants in a String? (vowels.js)
 * How to find all permutations of String? (permStrings.js)
+* How to convert a number to Roman numerals? (roman.js)